gitryder/danwrites/src/posts/chadash.md

 and systems.

-And even though the things I learn might be subjective, I'm sure there's something everyone can learn from each other.
-Besides, [this](https://dkb.io/post/write-it-anyway) blog post motivated me more than enough to start writing & put my thoughts out there.
+And even though the things I learn might be subjective, I'm sure there's something everyone can learn from each other (if these things are well-documented).

+Besides, [this](https://dkb.io/post/write-it-anyway) blog post motivated me enough to start writing & put my thoughts out there.

-So I spun this blog up over the weekend with the intent of posting about all the things I love talking about - Tech., Investing, English Vocabulary & more.
+And what better way than a blog can there be to post about all the things I love talking about - Tech., Investing, English Vocabulary & General thoughts and Observations.

+So, 2 days and ~83 git commits later 👨‍💻, this shiny blog site is good to go!

-I plan to pilot this train, and if you think what I write about interests you, why not join the bandwagon and learn and grow together.
+I plan to pilot this train of knowledge-sharing 🚂, and if you think what I write about interests you, why not join the bandwagon and learn and grow together.

-Wear your favorite shoes, hop on and let's get this started.
+This is a Chadash journey.
+Wear your favorite shoes, hop on and let's get this started 🙏.